Back to: Python Tutorials For Beginners and Professionals

 LOGICAL OPERATORS IN PYTHON

 In python, there are three types of logical operators.
 They are and, or, not.
 These operators are used to construct compound conditions, combinations of more than one simple condition.
-Each simple condition gives a boolean value which is evaluated, to return final boolean value.
+Each simple condition gives a boolean value which is evaluated, to return the final boolean value.

 Note: In logical operators, False indicates 0(zero) and True indicates non-zero value.
 Logical operators on boolean types

-- and : If both the arguments are True then only the result is True
+- and: If both the arguments are True then only the result is True

-- or : If at least one argument is True then the result is True
+- or: If at least one argument is True then the result is True

-Example: Logical operators on boolean types
+Example: Logical operators on boolean types in Python

 a = True b = False print(a and b) print(a or b) print(not a) print(a and a)